How did The Minimalist Lifestyle Movement begin?

 Minimalist living for me is mostly about being satisfied with what you already have and being intentional about enjoying life with family and good friends.

 Who cares if you have to walk into a store you frequent to purchase that half-off or free item you actually paid full price for anyway?
-Do you really believe greedy capitalist corporations really will leave even a penny on the table?
+Do you really believe greedy capitalist corporations will leave even a penny on the table?

 The Impact and Popularity of The Minimalist Lifestyle Movement